Skip to main content

 Canvas, Oil

-1stDibs offers a wide variety of authentic Anton Otto Fischer art for sale.
-If you are looking for art to add a pop of color to a neutral corner of your living room or bedroom, you can find work that includes elements of blue and other colors.
+Find a wide variety of authentic Anton Otto Fischer art available for sale on 1stDibs.
+If you’re browsing the collection of art to introduce a pop of color in a neutral corner of your living room or bedroom, you can find work that includes elements of blue and other colors.
 You can also browse by medium to find art by Anton Otto Fischer in oil paint, paint, canvas and more.
-Much of the original work by this artist or collective was created during the 20th Century and is mostly associated with the Post-War style.
-Not every interior allows for large Anton Otto Fischer art, so small editions measuring 1 inches across are available.
-Customers interested in this artist might also find the work of Königliche Porzellan-Manufaktur (KPM), Peter Robert Keil and Fides Becker.
-On 1stDibs, the price for these items starts at $350 and tops out at $35,000, while the average work can sell for $9,500.
+Much of the original work by this artist or collective was created during the 20th century and is mostly associated with the post-war style.
+Not every interior allows for large Anton Otto Fischer art, so small editions measuring 1 inch across are available.
+Customers who are interested in this artist might also find the work of Doris Marten, Edith Konrad, and Peter Nottrott.
+Anton Otto Fischer art prices can differ depending upon medium, time period and other attributes.
+On 1stDibs, the price for these items starts at $350 and tops out at $35,000, while the average work can sell for $9,250.

 Artists Similar to Anton Otto Fischer